sfhansen/mse246_project/reports/final_report.md

 Prior to model building, we explored the data to detect patterns that may provide signal for models of loan default.
 Because we first aimed to build binary response models of default probability, we excluded "Exempt" loans from our exploratory analysis.
-Subsequently, we examined the relationship between default rates and the predictor variables, including `Business Type`, `Loan Amount`, `NAICS Code`, and `Subprogram Type`, among others.
+When we fit survival models (*see Cox Proportional Hazards Models section*), "Exempt" loans are reintroduced into the population under consideration as right-censored observations. **All patterns observed in the data for this section cannot be assumed when "Exempt" observations are included.** Subsequently, we examined the relationship between default rates and the predictor variables, including `Business Type`, `Loan Amount`, `NAICS Code`, and `Subprogram Type`, among others.

 Further, we collected additional predictor variables such as monthly